CSGuides/grad-job-guide/_interviewing/questions.md

 * *What's the funding situation like here?* Have you had good luck with grants recently?
 When you were a new faculty member, did you get much help with grant-writing?
+Do you know of senior faculty collaborating with junior faculty, for example?

 * *What's your least favorite part about working here?*
   Everyone has only great things to say about this place.